TKDuff/Rust-Plotting-Tool/Notes.md

 I want High fluctuations to mean a smaller window size and small fluctuation to mean a larger window size

 using variance to detect changes identifies transitions from high-fluctuation to low-fluctuation periods (or vice versa) as significant, even if the mean remains relatively constant.

+### Adwin algorithm has a issue- need to fix
+When the delta is small and the streaming rate is high (10 milliseconds) the raw-data line can jump around.
+May be due to N2 vector always being split up

+## 02-01-23
+Facing a big problem.
+Yesterday determined in order for user to be able to use different aggregation approaches, Interval, Count and Adwin, the 'strategy pattern' must be used.
+Strategy pattern allows for the implemetation of different algorithms depending on user selection at run time.
+Implement S.P by creating an abstract interface that contains methods that all algorithms share.
+Each algorithm creates concrete methods of interface with their own implementation

+Currently Interval, Count and Adwin have common methods
+* Add - addpend IO to vector
+* Check - Condition to check if chunk should be aggregated
+* Aggregate - To actually aggregate the chunk
+* Remove - remove chunk and repalace with aggregate point

+Now I am trying to combine the Adwin with the current Interval aggregation.
+The interval aggregation has loop Line 67 in text file
+Going to create interface first,then go back and change loop.
+Both interval and adwin share add, check, aggregate remove methods, so can create interface.
+Contention lie in where to but check condition in loop to accomodate both.
+Interval loop require seperate branch to receive interval tick message from channel Adwin/Count don't require seperate branch as add and check condition method combined, thus for every add the check condition is called.